salazar-solutions/cursor-upgrade-test/README.md

 ### Build Issues

-- Ensure Java 8 is installed: `java -version`
+- Ensure Java 21 is installed: `java -version` (should show version 21)
 - Clear Maven cache: `mvn clean`
 - Check for dependency conflicts: `mvn dependency:tree`
+- If using Java 8, upgrade to Java 21 (see migration documentation)

 ### Test Failures